-The Technology Steering Committee (the "TSC") is an executive committee responsible for setting of IT related strategic goals and for the successful implementation of the IT objectives.
-The TSC ensures the alignment of IT strategy to FGB's business strategy and the successful implementation of such IT strategy.
-The members of the TSC include the CEO, CCRO, CFO, Business Support Director, Head of Wholesale Banking Group, Head of Consumer Banking Group and Head of Information Technology.
+The Technology Steering Committee (the "TSC") assists the Board of Directors in fulfilling their responsibilities related to setting of Information Technology ("IT") related strategic goals and for the successful implementation of strategic IT objectives.
+TSC ensures alignment of IT strategy with FGB's business strategy.

-HR Steering Committee
+Human Resources Steering Committee

-The Human Resources Steering Committee (the "HRSC") is an executive committee responsible for implementation of human resource policies applicable to FGB's staff.
-The objectives of the HRSC include implementation of recommendations made by the REMCO regarding compensation, benefits, rewards, working environment, employee terms and conditions and other issues that form part of the Human Resources strategy.
-The members of this committee include the MD, CEO, CCRO, CFO, Business Support Director, Head of Treasury Group, Head of Wholesale Banking Group, Head of Consumer Banking Group, Head of Strategy & Planning and Head of Human Resources.
+The Human Resources Steering Committee (the "HRSC") assists the Board of Directors in fulfilling its responsibilities related to the human resources policies applicable to FGB's staff.
+The objectives of the committee include implementation of recommendations made by the REMCO regarding compensation, benefits, rewards, working environment, employee contracts, terms and conditions and other issues that form part of the human resources strategy.
+HRSC also has responsibility for implementation of an appropriate whistle blowing policy to enable employees to raise concerns in a responsible and effective and confidential manner.